iftrush/cubstart/README.md

 2. Modify bored button style
 3. Center all the paragraphs created by pressing the button
 4. Add a background for the paragraphs

+### HW3
+1. Old version: Use a dictionary based generator based on given text(getCaption1)
+2. Old version: Use a sentiment generator based on given text (getCaption2)
+3. The current version: Use a AI paragraph generator based on given text (getCaption3)